JENO87/package-orchestrator/README.md

     if __name__ == "__main__":
         main()

-- Template for setup.py (Required):
+- Template for pyproject.toml (Required):
-  Create setup.py in your target repo with the following content, customizing as needed:
+  Create pyproject.toml in your target repo with the following content, customizing as needed:
     from setuptools import setup, find_packages

-    setup(
-        name="my-script-repo",    # Name of your package
-        version="0.1.0",          # Version of your package
-        packages=find_packages(), # Automatically finds Python packages
-        install_requires=[        # List dependencies (can mirror requirements.txt)
+    [project]
+    name = "mock-script-repo"
+    version = "0.1.0"
+    dependencies = [
-            "pandas>=2.0.0",      # Example dependency
+       "pandas>=2.0.0",
-        ],
-        author="Your Name",       # Your name or team description="A script sequence application",
-    )
+       "setuptools>=61.0",
+       "build"
+    ]
+    authors = [{name = "Jens Norell"}]
+    description = "A script sequence application"

+    [build-system]
+    requires = ["hatchling"]
+    build-backend = "hatchling.build"

-  - Notes: Replace my-script-repo with your package name and adjust install_requires based on requirements.txt.
+  - Notes: Replace my-script-repo with your package name and adjust your dependencies.
 This is required to generate a wheel for importing into your deploy repo.

 ### 2. Set Up Authentication
 - For any registry, set up authentication based on the registry type: